 2. More Detailed Information on Complaints and Regulatory Actions

 The number of complaints does not tell the whole story.
 It is also important to know, both for specific companies and for market sectors in the aggregate, what consumers are complaining about: e.g. rates, claim payments or sales practices.
-The Complaints Database System (CDS) captures the following complaint data elements:
+The CDS captures the following complaint data elements:

 Entity complained against;